qdewaghe/compile-commands/README.md

                       --run -j 12
 ```

-`--filter` also accepts a replacement through the `--replacement` flag, it accepts reference to groups within the regular expression as per `re.sub()`
+`--filter` also accepts a replacement through the `--replacement` flag, it accepts reference to groups within the regular expression as per `re.sub()`. `--filter` is also useful to remove flags that are not compatible with both compilers.

-`--filter` is also useful to remove flags that are not compatible with both compilers.
+If you are a user of the Ninja buildsystem you might notice that the above example does not work.
+That is because generating a CDB through Cmake using Ninja as the generator will result in having relative include paths within the CDB (relative to "directory" that is).
+This is inconvenient because the above effectively moves the build directory but does not move dependencies.
+To fix that you can use `--absolute_include_paths` which will try to modify relative includes paths into absolute include paths.